diodiogod/musubi-tuner_Wan2.2_GUI/README.md

 ### 3. Combined (Single Run - Very High VRAM Usage)
 *This is the fastest and most efficient method, running a single unified process that trains both models simultaneously by keeping them both in VRAM.*
+Similar to AI toolkit when both models are selected with LOW VRAM "OFF"

 *   **How to Configure:**
     1. Go to the **"Model Paths & Dataset"** tab and check **both** `Train High Noise Model` and `Train Low Noise Model`.